 - Environmental certification of individual properties.
 To track the environmental performance of our properties, we rely on certifications issued by third party organizations, such as Building-Housing Energy-efficiency Labeling System ("BELS") certification, Comprehensive Assessment System for Built Environment Efficiency ("CASBEE") certification, Leadership in Energy and Environmental Design ("LEED") certification and other equivalent certifications.
 We call our properties that receive any such certifications "Green Buildings".
 With respect to BELS, we consider a property to have sufficient environmental certification if it received two stars or higher out of BELS' five-star ranking system.
 With respect to CASBEE, we consider a property to have sufficient environmental certification if it received a B+ Rank or higher out of the CASBEE ranking system featuring Rank S (excellent), Rank A (very good), Rank B+ (good), Rank B- (slightly inferior) and Rank C (inferior).
 With respect to LEED, we consider a property to have sufficient environmental certification if it received Platinum, Gold or Silver.
-As of January 31, 2023, we received two stars of BELS for one of our properties, S rank of CASBEE for three of our properties, A rank of CASBEE for nine of our properties and Gold of LEED for one of our properties, which results in 54% of our properties were Green Buildings based on gross floor area. - GRESB Real Estate Assessment.
+As of April 1, 2024, we received three stars of BELS for one of our properties, two stars of BELS for one of our properties, S rank of CASBEE for seven of our properties, A rank of CASBEE for 10 of our properties and Gold of LEED for one of our properties, which results in 75.9% of our properties were Green Buildings based on gross floor area. - GRESB Real Estate Assessment.
 The GRESB, established in 2009, validates ESG performance data and provide benchmarks for measuring real estate companies' and institutional investors' commitment to sustainability.
 Leading European, U.S., and Asian institutional investors use these benchmarks in selecting investment targets.
-We have participated in the GRESB Real Estate Assessment since 2014 and have acquired "Green Star," which is given based on evaluation of the management component, which evaluates policies and organizational structure for ESG promotion, and the performance component, which assesses environmental performance and tenant engagement of properties owned, for eight consecutive years since 2015.
-In the 2022 GRESB Real Estate Assessment, we have received a "4 Stars" in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
+We have participated in the GRESB Real Estate Assessment since 2014 and have acquired "Green Star," which is given based on evaluation of the management component, which evaluates policies and organizational structure for ESG promotion, and the performance component, which assesses environmental performance and tenant engagement of properties owned, for nine consecutive years since 2015.
+In the 2023 GRESB Real Estate Assessment, we have received a "4 Stars" in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
 We also have received the highest "A Level" for the GRESB Public Disclosure, which assess the width of ESG disclosure.